 The Rise Of Grain-Free Dog Food

-For decades, grains were a staple of the dog food industry, and there was minimal to no opposition to its use.
+For decades, grains ingredients were a staple of the dog food industry, and there was minimal to no opposition to their use.
 However, around twenty years ago, many smaller dog food brands started to push the idea of grain-free dog food.

 Why Some Dog Owners Disagree With Grain Free Dog Food

-Many believe that Grain Free dog food is a fad and a marketing tool.
-There has no been conclusive evidence that grain ingredients, such as Rice or Corn, have a negative effect on a dog’s health.
+Many believe that Grain Free dog food is a fad and a marketing tool used by dog food brands.
+Based on our research, there has no been conclusive evidence that grain ingredients, such as Rice or Corn, have a negative effect on a dog’s health.

-In addition, most of those dog owners who are firmly against grain-free dog food are users and advocates of the “big” pet food brands such as Purina, Hill’s Science Diet, and Royal Canin.
-While these brands do offer some grain-free products, their staples ranges have and still do use a range of grain ingredients.
+While these brands do offer some grain-free products, their staple ranges have and still do use a range of grain ingredients.

 The Best Non-Grain Free Dog Food

-Victor is another successful brand to feature in this article and one which many of you will be familiar with.
+Victor is a successful brand to feature in this article and one that many of you will be familiar with.
 Victor is commonly found in local or large pet food stores as well as at a myriad of online retailers.